jwaliszko/ExpressiveAnnotations/README.md

 For sample usages go to [**demo project**](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/master/src/ExpressiveAnnotations.MvcWebSample).

-* Simplest, using *RequiredIfAttribute* which *provides conditional attribute to calculate validation result based on related property value*:
+* Simplest, using RequiredIfAttribute which indicates that annotated field is required when related field has appropriate value:

  ```
 [RequiredIf(DependentProperty = "GoAbroad", TargetValue = true)]
 public string PassportNumber { get; set; }
 ```

- This construction says that *passport number is required, if go abroad option is selected*.
+ This construction says, that passport number is required, if go abroad option is selected.
 Because it is simple, let's move forward to another usage sample of this attribute:

  ```
 [RequiredIf(